microsoft/fast/packages/web-components/fast-foundation/src/button/README.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/src/button/README.md
 ---

+As defined by the [W3C](https://w3c.github.io/aria-practices/#button):

+> A button is a widget that enables users to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.

 `fast-button` is a web component implementation of an [HTML button element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button).
 The `fast-components` button supports several visual appearances (accent, lightweight, neutral, outline, stealth).

 ## Setup